filipinascimento/progressista/docs/hosting.md

 3. Expose ports for both HTTP (`/progress`, `/tasks`, `/health`) and WebSocket (`/ws`).
 4. Serve the dashboard (`/static/index.html`) behind TLS if the service is public.
+5. Set `PROGRESSISTA_STORAGE_PATH` if you want task state to survive restarts.

+## Persisting state

+Progressista can snapshot active tasks to disk so they reappear after a crash or reboot.
+Point `PROGRESSISTA_STORAGE_PATH` at a writable location (for example `/var/lib/progressista/state.json` or a mounted volume when running in Docker).
+When the server restarts it will reload the snapshot, surface unfinished tasks in the **Recovered** column, and move them back to **Active** automatically as soon as new progress updates arrive.
+Completed tasks remain available until the retention policy removes them or you clear them from the dashboard.

 ## Free-tier friendly platforms